-Students must choose a project advisor.
+Students must choose an Honors project advisor.
 Often the advisor is chosen while a student is still trying to narrow down his/her topic.
 The advisor must be a member of the Lawrence faculty, full or part-time, tenure track or non-tenure track.
-The only faculty not eligible to be Honors Project advisors are Fellows and Visiting Professors although exceptions have been made.
+The only faculty not eligible to be Honors project advisors are Fellows and Visiting Professors although exceptions have been made.
 Contact Prof. Powell if you have any questions.

-All students working on Honors projects or who are contemplating working on projects are strongly encouraged to attend informational roundtables for students held the first week of each term at 4:30 pm in Mudd Library, room 401.
+All students working on Honors projects or who are contemplating working on projects are strongly encouraged to attend informational roundtables for students held the first week of each term at 4:30 pm in Mudd Library.

 - Statement of Intent

 A student who expects to submit a project for Honors in Independent Study must file a written Statement of Intent form which can also be picked up at the Mudd Library reference desk.
 The form must be signed by the student and the faculty member who will serve as the student's project advisor and submitted to the Chair of the Committee, Prof. Powell, in the Mudd Library, by 3 p.m. on the Friday of the first week of classes.
 No project will be considered for honors in independent study unless this statement of intent is filed, though filing the statement does not obligate the student to submit a project.

 Students who are working on Honors projects are asked to email to Prof. Powell a brief description of their project (100-200 words) to post on the Honors website.
 Posting a description of the project on the website does not in any way commit a student to completing a project.
 Please note also that this brief description does not take the place of the official statement of intent to file an Honors project.
 That statement of intent must still be submitted to Prof. Powell in paper at the latest by the start of the term in which you will be defending your project.